 An online forum is also an integral part of the DC, and you will all other DC members on the forum ready to help and give advice to your dilemmas.
 If you wish to, there is also the possibility to be placed into a mastermind group that meets every so often online and discusses things in further depth.

-I joined the DC this year and booked my tickets for DCBKK which is the biggest conference of the year.
-So far I’ve been to some local member meetups and the people I met were all quite successful in their respective businesses and interesting to talk to.
-I’ve found a ton of good information in the online forums, so I’d say that the value of the advice and content there has already covered the cost of joining.
-I have high hopes for the Bangkok event and look forward to meeting more DCers and building some long-lasting relationships.
-I’ve also realised that many of the people I followed online have been in the Dynamite Circle themselves for quite a while.
+I’ve been a member of the DC for a number of years and found a ton of good information in the online forums, so I’d say that the value of the advice and content there has already covered the cost of joining.
+I’ve also realised that many of the online business entrepreneurs I followed online have been in the Dynamite Circle themselves for quite a while.